ChutiponTri/Docker-FastAPI/README.md

 # Docker-FastAPI

 This project is a FastAPI application running inside a Docker container.
+The application primarily uses FastAPI to connect to a MongoDB database via `pymongo.MongoClient`, allowing data retrieval and insertion into the database.

 ## Prerequisites